cobbler/cobbler/docs/cobbler-conf.rst

 Email out a report when Cobbler finishes installing a system.

-- enabled: set to ``True`` to turn this feature on
+- enabled: Set to ``true`` to turn this feature on
 - email: Which addresses to email
 - ignorelist: TODO
-- sender: optional
+- sender: Optional
 - smtp_server: Used to specify another server for an MTA.
 - subject: Use the default subject unless overridden.